To find additional information about NRCC's nursing programs of study and admissions information, please visit the nursing program websites:

 All students entering a program of study which requires math or English courses must meet placement requirements for these courses.
 Placement may be determined by high school transcripts and GPA, SAT and/or ACT scores, and GED scores; all of which are valid for five years.
 Additionally, students who are enrolled at another higher education institution or four-year college may submit their college transcripts for placement determination.
 Students who do not satisfy the placement requirements based upon these multiple measures must take the Virginia Placement Test (VPT).

 All students are strongly encouraged to meet with a college advisor to ensure appropriate class selection.
-Advisors are available Monday through Friday at both the NRCC Dublin campus and the NRV mall site.
+Advisors are available Monday through Friday at both the NRCC Dublin campus and the Uptown Christiansburg site (formerly NRV mall).

 Tuition bills will be mailed once you've registered for classes and tuition is due.
 Students can pay online or in person at the NRCC Business Office.